espway/espway/README.md

 ## Getting started
 The firmware is built on the [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos) project which is included as a submodule in this repo.

-Building ESPway is easiest on a Unix-based operated system.
-To build the firmware binary, you'll need the following tools available in the path:
+For building the firmware, a Linux host is recommended.
+For other platforms, there is a [Docker image](https://hub.docker.com/r/flannelhead/espway-toolchain/) one can use.
+The `docker-run` script in this repository contains the command that's required to download the image and run commands in the container.
+It should work fine on macOS hosts.
+For Windows hosts, I still recommend installing Linux in a virtual machine and installing the tools there.

+### Installing the tools and building

+*NOTE*: if you intend to use Docker, you only have to install `esptool`, `git` and `make` on your host.
+Please see below for further Docker instructions.

+Install these packages with your distribution's package manager:
 * `git`
-* `esp-open-sdk`, see the [instructions](https://github.com/SuperHouse/esp-open-rtos/#quick-start) in the esp-open-rtos repo for the specific make command
+* `xtensa-lx106-elf` toolchain.
+You can use `esp-open-sdk` to build it, see the [instructions](https://github.com/SuperHouse/esp-open-rtos/#quick-start) in the esp-open-rtos repo
+* `esptool` (`pip install -U esptool`).
+Please do not use pulled by `esp-open-sdk`, it is outdated.
-* `perl`, `nodejs` and `npm` if you wish to hack on the frontend HTML/JS code
+* `tcc`, `nodejs` and `npm` are currently required due to the frontend code, although I'm investigating how to relax this dependency.

 Clone this repo (recursive cloning to get also `esp-open-rtos` and its submodules):
 ```